 Tusiata Avia’s poetry has appeared in various literary journals including Turbine, Sport, and Takahe.
 Her radio drama You Say Hawaii was broadcast in 2002.
 She also works as a performance poet.
 Her solo show Wild Dogs Under My Skirt premiered at the 2002 Dunedin Fringe Festival.

-'Tusiata's poetry is quite revolutionary in the sense that, not only does it define the face of Pacific literature in New Zealand, but it redefines the face of New Zealand literature itself.' - Sia Figiel
+Sia Figiel described Avia's poetry as 'quite revolutionary in the sense that, not only does it define the face of Pacific literature in New Zealand, but it redefines the face of New Zealand literature itself.'

-Tusiata Avia was an artist-in-residence at the Macmillan Brown Centre for Pacific Studies in Christchurch in 2005.
+Tusiata Avia was an artist-in-residence at the 2005 Macmillan Brown Centre for Pacific Studies in Christchurch.

 Tusiata Avia was shortlisted for the 2006 Prize in Modern Letters.